billyws/feedback_app/README.md

 # Feedback App - React Project

-This project was based on Travesy Media's Udemy course on the React.
+This project was based on Travesy Media's Udemy course on the React - @bradtravesy

 You can view a live demo on Netlify - https://objective-jennings-971bce.netlify.app/